ovotech/helm-bulk/README.md

 ## Release Naming

 When you install a Helm Chart, if you don't provide a name, Helm will generate one for you, e.g. "kissing-wildebeest".
-Subsequent `helm upgrade` commands will create new Releases with different names. **All** of these Releases will then be returned when running `helm ls`, and therefore will also make it into your File after a `helm bulk save`.
+Subsequent `helm install` commands will create new Releases with different names (even if for the same Chart). **All** of these Releases will then be returned when running `helm ls`, and therefore will also make it into your File after a `helm bulk save`.

-This would lead to greater processing times when running a `helm bulk load` or `helm bulk save`, and a larger persisted File.
+This would lead to greater processing times when running a `helm bulk load` or `helm bulk save`, and a larger persisted File, and could lead to unexpected `load` results.

 To prevent this, it's recommended to always name your Release when installing, so you only have one current Release (and any upgrades to that will supersede,